Well, naturally I agreed to marry Mac despite our twenty year age difference.

 Oh, I’ve got friends in low places –Garth Brooks

-These artists continue to teach me not to waste words and to tell a compelling story in the shortest amount of time possible, so as not to bore a reader with competing descriptions and over-wrought emotions.
-They remind me that I don’t need a shoot-out or car chase or even a bunch of sex to put tension or excitement into a scene.
+These artists have taught me not to waste words and to tell a compelling story in the shortest amount of time possible, so as not to bore a reader with competing descriptions and over-wrought emotions.
+They have reminded me that I don’t need a shoot-out or car chase or even a bunch of sex to put tension or excitement into a scene.

 And they’ve shown me that having heart and brazen sentimentality can illustrate a powerful truth that kicks even the most cynical reader in the gut.